inex/ixp-manager-docs-md/docs/grapher/api.md

 2. aggregate bits/sec and packets/sec graphs for locations / facilities;
 3. aggregate bits/sec graphs on a per-protocol and per-VLAN basis (requires [sflow](../features/sflow.md));
 4. aggregate graphs for the switches; and
-5. aggregate graphs for the trunk connections.
+5. aggregate graphs for the core bundles / trunk connections.

 If you wish to limit access to these to a *less than or equal* [user permission](../usage/users.md), set the following in `.env` appropriately: